thymikee/jest-preset-angular/README.md

 import './jestGlobalMocks'; // browser mocks globally available for every test
 ```

-Copy the `jestGlobalMocks.ts` file from the example directory and save it next to the `setupJest.ts` file
+*Note: feel free to copy the `jestGlobalMocks.ts` file from the example directory and save it next to the `setupJest.ts` file.*

 ...and include this in your `package.json`:
 ```json